bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   instance is created (i.e., it is not subsequently writable).
   The value MAY be auto-generated if not explicitly supplied when the instance is created.

-babel-mac-key-use-sign:
+babel-mac-key-use-send:
-: Indicates whether this key value is used to sign sent Babel packets.
-Sent packets are signed using this key if the value is "true".
-If the value is "false", this key is not used to sign sent Babel packets.
+: Indicates whether this key value is used to compute a MAC and include that MAC in the sent Babel packet.
+A MAC for sent packets is computed using this key if the value is "true".
+If the value is "false", this key is not used to compute a MAC to include in sent Babel packets.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").